dladd/pyFormex/sphinx/intro.rst

 You probably expect to find here a short definition of what pyFormex is and what it can do for you.
-I may have to disappoint you: describing the essence of pyFormex in a few lines is not an easy task to do, because the program can be (and is being) used for very different tasks.
+I may have to disappoint you: describing the essence of pyFormex in a few lines is not easy to do, because the program can be (and is being) used for very different tasks.
 So I will give you two answers here: a short one and a long one.